Viasat Business Satellite Internet Review

 How fast is Viasat internet?

-Viasat internet is the fastest satellite internet provider.
-Viasat download speeds are around 35 Mbps in most parts of the US and up to 100 Mbps in select areas.
-To compare this with other types of internet providers, cable internet download speeds can reach 1,000 Mbps while dial-up speeds are less than 1 Mbps.
+Viasat download speeds are around 35 Mbps in parts of the U.S. and up to 150 Mbps in select areas.
+Compared with other types of internet providers, cable internet download speeds can reach 1,000 Mbps, while dial-up speeds are less than 1 Mbps.

 Is Viasat Business Internet any good?